avinetworks/ansible-role-avise/README.md

 ## Requirements

-- Docker is required and can be installed using `avinetworks.docker` or manually installed.
+- Docker is required for `se_deploy_type: docker`, and can be installed using `avinetworks.docker` or manually installed.

 - `avisdk` python library is required and can be installed by:
 `pip install avisdk --upgrade`